Downtown in Clarksdale

 In many respects this place is better than the Delta Blues Museum I visited when last here.
 But I’m not visiting that place this time around and it might have improved in the past few years.
 But I remember being disappointed with it at the time.
 Anyhow, the Rock & Blues Museum is good and worth a visit.
 Pity I didn’t visit it 4 years ago, I’d have saved myself 90 minutes this time, which is what I spent in there!

 Back On Old Highway 61

-Which is time that I could have spent getting onto the Old Highway 61 North, towards Memphis.
-This was the section I had to miss last time because of staying on at Red’s until 10 pm, and then having to blast up the new Hwy 61 in the dark to get to my hotel before midnight.
+Which is time that I could have spent getting onto the Old Highway 61 North towards Memphis.
+This was the section I had to miss last time I was on the Blues Highway.
+This was because of staying on at Red’s until 10 pm, and then having to blast up the new Hwy 61 in the dark to get to my hotel before midnight.
 Today, by the time I get out of Clarksdale, the warm and sunny weather at breakfast has turned hot and sunny at 86º F. Hot.
 Damn hot.

 Old Hwy 61 tracks the new road almost all the way to the outskirts of Memphis.
 The road is almost empty of traffic and it is dead-flat cotton fields country.
 I stopped by the roadside for a while to watch the cotton harvest being done by modern tractor-like machines.
 This section of Hwy 61 is just like the bits of the road I remember from south of Clarksdale.
 One lane either way, straight roads, the flat landscape of the Delta, with small towns every now and again.
 Just as it was “back in the day”.